mrpandey/omnibang/README.md

 # Omnibang

-A very simple Chrome/Firefox extension that enables user to search many websites directly from the address bar.
+A very simple Chrome/Firefox extension that enables a user to search websites directly from the address bar.

 It is based on [bangs](https://duckduckgo.com/bang) provided by DuckDuckGo and works in a similar way.
 The two main differences are: